Amortized Analysis via Coalgebra: Coalgebra Morphisms as Generalized Potential Functions

 The push method still costs $\cost{3}$, but now it must remember the increase of the length of the array.
 The update method now can cost $\cost{n}$ when the state is some $n$, preserving the length $n$.
 The coalgebra morphism $\Phi : \underline{\implObj} \pto \F{\Nat}$ is identical on cost, but the new nontrivial behavior component sends a bounded array $(n, a)$ to its length, $\length{a}$, written $\Phi(n, a) = \charge*{2(\length{a} + 1) - 2^{n + 1}}{\ret{\length{a}}}$. \end{example}

 In this example, the state-dependent cost only appears for the non-amortized operation.
 In general, though, this need not be the case; cost is allowed to depend on behavior.
 For example, the operations on a splay tree have an amortized cost logarithmic in the size of the tree~\cite{sleator-tarjan>1985}.
-We now consider two classic examples of amortized data structures that amortize cost using two operations: stacks and queues.
+We now consider queues, a classic example of an amortized data structures that amortize cost using two operations.

-\begin{example} Extending Example~\ref{ex:dynamic-array}, we can treat a dynamically-resizing array as a stack by adding a method to pop the most-recently-added element.
-To express this method in the signature, we let where $E \ltimes X$ is the $E$-fold copower.
+\begin{example} A queue is an abstract data type in which elements are enqueued to one end of the queue and dequeued from the other end. \footnote{This was the principal example of the predecessor to this work~\cite{grodin-harper>2023}.} To express this method in the signature, we let where $E \rtimes \X$ is the $E$-fold copower.
+The first method, enqueue, accepts an element of type $E$ to store and continues.
+The second method, dequeue, either terminates if the queue is empty or provides an element of type $E$ before continuing.
 This signature is similar to that of Section~\ref{sec:intro-coalgebra}, adapted to the category of cost algebras by replacing exponentials and products with powers and copowers where necessary.

-In order to implement a $\sigFun$-coalgebra, we must not only keep track of the length of the stack, but all the elements stored in the stack, since the pop method produces an element of type $E$.
-Thus, the specification uses carrier $\specObj = \F*{\listty{E}}$, storing a specification-level list of elements.
-Its transition morphism $\specCoalg$ is defined as follows:

-The push method behaves as in Example~\ref{ex:dynamic-array}, and the new pop method charges $\cost{2}$ for a pop on a nonempty array, terminating if the array is empty.
-The data structure implementation is analogous to that of Example~\ref{ex:dynamic-array}, and the potential function is similar, with the change of interest being that the array implementation is converted to a specification-level list to match the new specification. \end{example}

-\begin{example} Consider the same signature $\sigFun$, but with a different specification implementation that represents queues instead of stacks. \footnote{This was the principal example of the predecessor to this work~\cite{grodin-harper>2023}.} \begin{enumerate} \item The specification uses carrier $\specObj = \F*{\listty{E}}$, storing a specification-level list of elements.
-Its transition morphism $\specCoalg$ implements queues na\"ively via a list of elements:
+\begin{enumerate} \item The specification uses carrier $\specObj = \F*{\listty{E}}$, storing a specification-level list of elements.
+Its transition morphism $\specCoalg$ implements queues naively via a list of elements:

-This is very similar to the specification of stacks, except for elements being enqueued at the end of the list and the costs being altered to $\cost{2}$ per enqueue and no cost per dequeue.

 \item The data structure implementation uses carrier $\implObj = \F*{\listty{E}^2}$, storing a pair of lists to form a ``batched queue'' \cite{hood-melville>1981,burton>1982,gries>1989,okasaki>1999}.
 The first list is treated as an ``inbox'', storing enqueued elements, and the second list is treated as an ``outbox'', producing elements to dequeue.
 Occasionally, when the outbox is empty, the inbox is reversed and placed in the outbox.